Postcolonial feminism: Relationship to Western feminisms

 Postcolonial feminism began as a criticism of the failure of Western feminism to cope with the complexity of postcolonial feminist issues as represented in Third World feminist movements.
 Postcolonial feminists seek to incorporate the struggle of women in the global South into the wider feminist movement.
 Western feminists and feminists outside of the West also often differ in terms of race and religion, which is not acknowledged in Western feminism and can cause other differences.
 Western feminism tends to ignore or deny these differences, which discursively forces Third World women to exist within the world of Western women and their oppression to be ranked on an ethnocentric Western scale.

 Postcolonial feminists do not agree that women are a universal group and reject the idea of a global sisterhood.
-Thus, the examination of what truly binds women together is necessary in order to understand the goals of the feminist movements and the similarities and differences in the struggles of women worldwide.
+Understanding the aims of feminist movements and the similarities and differences in women's struggles worldwide therefore requires examining what truly unites women.
 The aim of the postcolonial feminist critique to traditional Western feminism is to strive to understand the simultaneous engagement in more than one distinct but intertwined emancipatory battle.